sodascience/osmenrich/paper/paper.md

 # Routing

-To retrieve _feature objects_ around the _reference objects_ and the distances (or durations) between them, the `osmenrich` package uses an OpenStreetMap server (Overpass) and, optionally, one or more instances of the Open Source Routing Machine (OSRM).
+To retrieve _feature objects_ around the _reference objects_ and the distances (or durations) between them, the `osmenrich` package uses an OpenStreetMap server and, optionally, one or more instances of the Open Source Routing Machine (OSRM).

 The package leverages publicly available servers to enable basic data enrichment without the need of setting up any local instance of these servers.
 However, for large data enrichment tasks and for tasks involving the computation of distances (or durations) between objects using specific profiles, the setup of one or more of these servers is required.